 There is also a potential Cannes Classics title out of Iceland in Clara Lemaire and Karna Suguròardóttir’s documentary My Solveig about the late Icelandic, France-based director who died at the age of 54-years-old in 2015.
 Her last film The Aquatic Effect, co-directed with Jean-Luc Gaget, played posthumously in Directors’ Fortnight in 2016.

 Featuring French stars Léa Seydoux and Louis Garrel opposite Dutch actor Gijs Naber, Hungarian director Ildiko Enyedi’s literary adaptation The Story Of My Wife would be a good fit for Cannes.
-Adapted from late Hungarian poet-novelist Marin Fust’s eponymous 1942 literary classic, it revolves around a sea captain who believes his flirtatious wife has cheated on him.
+Adapted from late Hungarian poet-novelist Milan Fust’s 1942 literary classic of the same name, it revolves around a sea captain who believes his flirtatious wife has cheated on him.

 Enyedi got her international break at Cannes in 1989 when she won the Caméra d’Or for her black and white feature My Twentieth Century which premiered in Un Certain Regard but she has not been back since.

 Polish hopefuls include Jan P. Matuszyński’s second feature Leave No Traces inspired by the true story of a state-level attempt to whitewash the police murder of a high-school student in the 1980s.
 It is produced by Leszek Bodzak and Aneta Cebula-Hickinbotham, the team behind 2020 Oscar nominee Corpus Christi in co-production with Arte France.
 Matuszyński’s first feature The Last Family debuted in competition at Locarno in 2016.